Jonish99/pands-project2021/README.md

 ir_set =iris_df[iris_df.species=="Iris-setosa"]
 ```
 This so that 3 plots can be overlain on the same plot.
 The attributes tuple is looped through to create a histogram for each attribute.
-With 3 separate plots for each species with different color plots. seaborn(sns) histplot is used with matplotlib(plt) to create the scatter plots.
+With 3 separate plots for each species producing different color plots. seaborn(sns) histplot is used with matplotlib(plt) to create the scatter plots.
 Seaborn is used to be so as to create consistent code and visualisation in the program.(seaborn.histplot — seaborn 0.11.1 documentation, 2021).
 The code formats a title and adds it to the plot.
 A legend and x and you labels are also passed as parameters.
 ```python
 for attr in attributes: